003 - Shrinking World - Communication

 What are the implications of having a 'Global Village'?

 Textbook - 'Geography Global Interactions.
 Study and Revision Guide.
 HL Core Extension' by Simon Oakes Page 34 - gives a good outline to the history

 As always we need to be able to interpret graphs to gain knowledge of what changes have occurred over time.

-- Explain the reasons for the pattern you have describe in question 3.
-Why is the pattern not inform?
+Explain the reasons for the pattern you have describe in question 3.
+Why is the pattern not uniform?

 Activity Three - Explore

 As you have now found out there has been a huge change in the way that we communicate with people but how is this all possible?

 Using the first article in the 'Useful Resources' box describe where the 'hard' infrastructure is for our telephone and internet cables.

 Using the youtube clip below, make notes on how the infrastructure of telecommunications is developed.